- What is UWC?

 The answer to this question depends on the following:

-- If you are applying for entry to the IB Diploma Programme (Grade 11) as a residential student, then it depends on whether you are asking for financial assistance or not:
+- If you are applying for entry to the IB Diploma Programme (Grade 11), then it depends on whether you are asking for financial assistance or not:

 - If the prospective student is looking for a scholarship, then the selection route is via the relevant National Committee.
 Via this channel, a student may express preferences for a particular college during the selection process, but the selection committee decides who to send to each college.
 When a student is offered a place in a college, it is up to him/her to decide whether to accept it or not.
 If a student decides not to accept the place, he/she will not be offered one at an alternative college.